Project-Counter/cop5/source/13-transitioning/03-transitioning-from-counter-r4-to-r5.rst

 The transition from R4 to R5 meets the general requirements outlined in :numref:`transitioning-new-cop`.

-* Content providers MUST be compliant by February 2019 for delivery of R5 reports starting with January 2019 usage.
+* Report providers MUST be compliant by February 2019 for delivery of R5 reports starting with January 2019 usage.
-* Content providers may choose to release their R5 compliant reporting service before February 2019.
+* Report providers may choose to release their R5 compliant reporting service before February 2019.
-* A content provider’s customers MUST be able to obtain R4-compliant reports for that content provider from the time the content provider’s R5 reporting service was released through to April 2019 (providing access to March 2019 usage).
-A content provider may provide access to R4 reports beyond April 2019 at their discretion.
+* A report provider’s customers MUST be able to obtain R4-compliant reports for that report provider from the time the report provider’s R5 reporting service was released through to April 2019 (providing access to March 2019 usage).
+A report provider may provide access to R4 reports beyond April 2019 at their discretion.
-* Content providers may choose to meet the requirement to provide R4 reports based on R5 metrics.
+* Report providers may choose to meet the requirement to provide R4 reports based on R5 metrics.
 The following R4 reports must be supported (when applicable to the platform): BR1, BR2, BR3, DB1, DB2, JR1, JR2, JR5, and PR1.
 The following table presents the equivalent R4 metric types and R5 Metric_Types and filters by report.

 .. only:: latex